Chart Color Schemes

 Eltham has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 21 projects that could affect the region.
-Notable initiatives include the Eltham and Diamond Creek Major Activity Centres Structure Plans, the Eltham High School Upgrade and Modernisation project, the Eltham Lower Park Upgrade, and the Andrew Pocket Park Development.
+AreaSearch identified 21 projects that could affect this region.
+Notable projects include the Eltham and Diamond Creek Major Activity Centres Structure Plans, Eltham High School Upgrade and Modernisation, Eltham Lower Park Upgrade, and Andrew Pocket Park Development.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.